KFI-FM

 KFI-FM was a short-lived FM broadcasting station, licensed to Los Angeles, California.
 It was the first station with a transmitter located on Mount Wilson.
 The station began test programs in 1946 and only lasted until 1951, when the owner, Earle C. Anthony, decided to shut down operations and return the license to the Federal Communications Commission (FCC).
-This was due to the fact that relatively few persons had FM receivers, and owners saw a limited future for FM operations.
+This was because relatively few persons had FM receivers, and owners saw a limited future for FM operations.

 History

 Radio station KFI (AM) officials broke ground on November 29, 1944, at the Mount Wilson site, for construction of an FM and TV center.
 This ceremony was broadcast by KFI at AM 640 from noon to 12:15 p.m.
 KFI-FM was assigned to 105.9 MHz, and began testing in July 1946, although other histories state that the station began operations in 1947.

 KFI-FM used a General Electric 3 kW Phasotron transmitter with a 2-bay antenna, that provided an effective radiated power (ERP) of 10,000 watts.
 The 1951 Broadcasting Yearbook listed KFI-FM's power as 16,500 watts.

 Through 1948 and 1949, KFI-FM featured music programs that were separate from the broadcasts by KFI.
 A December 1949 listing in the Los Angeles Times for KFI-FM's 3 to 9 p.m. schedule included titles such as Afternoon Melodies, Classics, Music For You, Symphony Moods and World of Music.
 By 1950, KFI-FM was simulcasting KFI (AM).
 The Los Angeles Times reported that KFI-FM and five other local FM stations that simulcast AM station programs generally broadcast from 6 a.m. to midnight, the same as their originating AM stations, with at least three other FM stations carrying their own programs.
 A majority of the FM stations only broadcast from mid-afternoon to about 9 p.m.